bgorman87/PDF-Flow/README.md

 7. **Submit a Pull Request**: Open a pull request from your fork to this repository's `main` branch.
 Provide a clear and detailed description of your changes.

-8. **Review and Collaborate**: Participate in the discussion and make any necessary adjustments based on feedback from maintainers.
+8. **Review and Collaborate**: Participate in the discussion and make any necessary adjustments based on feedback.